Former FBI Director James Comey indicted - Local News 8

 “JUSTICE IN AMERICA!
 One of the worst human beings this Country has ever been exposed to is James Comey, the former Corrupt Head of the FBI,” Trump wrote in a Truth Social post.

-Comey has been charged with giving false statements and obstruction of a congressional proceeding, and he could face up to five years in prison if convicted, the Justice Department said in a statement.
+Comey has been charged with giving false statements and obstruction of a congressional proceeding, and he could face up to five years in prison if convicted.

-Both charges relate to his September 30, 2020, testimony to the Senate Judiciary Committee.
+Both charges are connected to his September 30, 2020, testimony to the Senate Judiciary Committee.
+A source told CNN’s Jake Tapper that the indictment for lying to Congress is related to the FBI’s “Arctic haze” leak investigation, related to classified information that ended up in four different newspaper articles.

-Comey testified that “he did not authorize someone at the FBI to be an anonymous source,” the department said.
-“According to the indictment that statement was false.”
+Appearing by Zoom, Comey testified that “he had not authorized someone else to be an anonymous source in news reports,” the indictment said.
+“That statement was false.”

 Comey responded to the indictment in an Instagram video, saying, “Let’s have a trial.
 And keep the faith.”

-“My heart is broken for the Department of Justice but I have great confidence in the federal judicial system and I’m innocent,” Comey added.
+“My heart is broken for the Department of Justice but I have great confidence in the federal judicial system and I’m innocent,” he added.

 Attorney General Pam Bondi said in a post on X, “No one is above the law.”